sgeigers/SimplePhidgets/resources/README.md

 ### encoder
 Opens an Encoder channel as secondary I/O. This fits some boards that have encoder interface in addition to their main function (e.g. some DC motor drivers)

+### frequencyCounter
+Opens a frequency counter channel as secondary I/O. This currently fits the versatile input Phidget (DAQ1400) when you want to use it as frequency counter.

+### currentInput
+Opens a current input channel as secondary I/O. This is mostly used in some motor driver boards, for sensing motor current.Q

 ## Using ports as digital or analog inputs